 I learn I’m smart.
 This install was as easy the Pulse…connect the hub to your router and open the app.
 The Element bulbs arrive pre-paired.

 I chose to use Element in my hanging vintage office lights.
 To turn them on, you must pull on the tassels, and every time I pull, hold my breath, and pray, “please don’t fall out of the ceiling”.
-I also bought another Element bulb for my Sonneman lollipop lamp.
+I also bought another Element smart lightbulb for my Sonneman lollipop lamp.
 You have to be so careful with vintage lighting.
 With the switches being 30 plus years old, it’s quite relieving to know I no longer have to turn, jiggle, push, pull, click, and remember to breathe.

-To set up Element with Alexa, all we had to do was tell her to discover new devices, and boom, she found the bulbs.
+To set up these wireless smart lightbulbs with Alexa, all we had to do was tell her to discover new devices, and boom, she found the bulbs.
 Now I to say, “Alexa, turn on The Bat Cave, ” and my lights turn on.
 “Alexa, dim The Bat Cave to 20%,” and my lights dim.
 “Alexa, make The Bat Cave neutral (or warm or cool),” and they change color.
 If I’m at the flea market and think, oops, I forgot to turn off the lights, I can control them from the app.
 Pretty cool huh?

 Pulse with the JBL speakers is rad.
 We have been listening to music in only half the house for a year…all day erryday.
 I love that we now have music in the two rooms we hang out in the most.
 I will definitely be investing in a few more to complete the audio chain.
 As for Twilight, yup, I’ll be getting another for Zozo’s room.
 Every night after reading a bedtime story, I have to spray “No Fear” spray (air freshener) before leaving.
 Until she no longer refuses to get out of bed after the lights go out, there will be Twilight bulbs in the little ones’ rooms.

-For this post I received product to review from Sengled.
+For this post, I received product to review from Sengled.
 All opinions are my own and always will be.
 Thanks for supporting the content that keeps House Of Hipsters going.